 - Solicit Feedback (Closed Loop)

 Prototyping is design step where a few key design solutions are chosen to make completely and to be tested in as real of a setting as possible.
 That is multiple fully functioning solutions are written, fabricated or crafted and those design solutions are put into as real of a testing as is possible.
 Prototypes are not merely conceptual, are not models and are rarely made of cardboard.
 Prototypes are the real deal.

-The key concept of Step Three is to prototype more than one idea with the intention of learning from a series of prototypes the one to carry forward, yet this may be the hardest part of the design process for school and school districts to carry out as time, money and resources are always so limited, so precious.
-Prototyping multiple solutions or designs is meant to evaluate your designs in practice to evaluate which one solution should go forward, if none actually solve your problem or if a tweak to one is just right.
+The key concept of Step Four is to prototype more than one idea with the intention of learning from a series of prototypes the one to carry forward, yet this may be the hardest part of the design process for school and school districts to carry out as time, money and resources are always so limited, so precious.
+Prototyping multiple solutions or designs is meant to evaluate your designs in practice to evaluate which one solution should go forward, if none actually solve your problem or if a tweak to one making it just right (Goldilocks).
 It is that tweak of one prototype that might exemplify what people mean by rapid iteration.
 A tighter loop of prototyping, evaluating and changing the design to head right back into prototyping rather than going through the entire process over.
 Engineers do this well, and going through many designs in a day during lab testing isn’t unheard of.
 This tighter loop of rapid iteration can work to keep the design ideas flowing when brainstorming isn’t enough.